durveshgawde/device-monitor/README.md

 2. **Supabase** account - [Sign up free](https://supabase.com/)
 3. **OpenRouter API key** (optional) - For AI chatbot features

+---

+## ⚠️ Important Note

+This app monitors **real system metrics** of the machine it runs on.
+Docker deployment is not recommended as containers only show isolated container metrics, not actual host system data.

+**Always deploy natively** using the provided deployment scripts for accurate monitoring.

+---

 ### Quick Deployment

 **On Windows:**